-You will usually feels better when resting, and may find change of position painful eg sit to stand, rolling in bed, walking or bending.
+You will usually feel better when resting and may find a change of position painful, e.g. sit to stand, rolling in bed, walking or bending.

 How is Back Muscle Pain Diagnosed?

 X-rays do not identify muscle or ligament injury.
-MRI scan is probably the best diagnostic test to specifically identify muscle or ligament structures are injured and to what extent.
+MRI scan is probably the best diagnostic test to determine muscle or ligament structures are injured accurately and to what extent.
 CT scans may also assist.

 What is Back Muscle Pain Treatment?